gdaverdin/bioinfo/Lab-3-:-Variant-Calling-and-Filtering.md

 ## Convert SAM -> BAM, sort, and mark PCR duplicates

 SAM is big.
 Converting to BAM right away saves us some some valuable hard drive space.
-Then we need to sort every read by its alignment coordinate relative to the reference.
+Then we need to sort every read by its alignment coordinate relative to the reference so that it is easily searchable.
+Afterwards, we want to filter out reads derived from PCR duplicates.
+These are not biologically informative reads, so we don't want them to contribute as depth evidence for a SNP.

+Picard is an incredible set of tools to manipulate sequence and analysis formats.
+Let's see what all it can do

+    java -jar /usr/local/picard/latest/dist/picard.jar -h

+Now let's sort our .sam file using picard and convert it to bam.

+    java -jar /usr/local/picard/latest/dist/picard.jar SortSam INPUT=Brca1Reads_aligned.raw.sam OUTPUT=Brca1Reads_aligned.sorted.bam SORT_ORDER=coordinate

+And then mark duplicate reads so they don't get counted during SNP calling.

+    java -jar /usr/local/picard/latest/dist/picard.jar MarkDuplicates INPUT=Brca1Reads_aligned.sorted.bam OUTPUT=Brca1Reads_aligned.sorted.dedup.bam METRICS_FILE=metrics.txt

+    ava -jar /usr/local/picard/latest/dist/picard.jar BuildBamIndex INPUT=Brca1Reads_aligned.sorted.dedup.bam

 ## Calling SNPs and indels with the GATK Unified Haplotyper